odilmode/quiz/README.md

 INSERT INTO users (users_id, users_password, user_type) VALUES ('admin', 'java', 'admin');

 ```
-### 3.Open the Project in IntelliJ IDEA
+### 3.Open the Project in IntelliJ IDEA or Eclipse
-Open IntelliJ IDEA.
+Open IntelliJ IDEA or Eclipse.
 Go to File > Open and select the cloned repository folder.
 Ensure the project SDK is set to JDK 11 or higher (File > Project Structure).
+If JDK is lower, download and set JDK to JDK 22 version
 ### 4.Configure Database Connection
    Open ConnectSQL.java.
    Ensure the database connection details are correct: